RanulaRanatunga/aecs-assignment/README.md

 # aecs-assignment

-Locally run on sprig boot enviroment and dockerize container
+Locally run on spring boot enviroment and dockerize container